 Must demonstrate the accuracy of modifications to systems and databases by functional tests of the systems and software.
-Tests may be performed by the Governing States as a group, or by Individual States, either onsite or through remote access.
+Tests may be performed by the Governing States as a group through remote access or onsite at the CSP, or by Individual States through remote access only.